Site.banner

 4.6.26: I made a mistake.

 One fateful day, I finished weight painting my mesh... only to realize it didn't transfer to my rigify-generated-rig!
 This is because when rigify generates a rig, it adds a "DEF-" prefix to every bone.
-With this prefix, your vertex groups don't recognize its parents, sad ik, so to fix this you can either add "DEF-" to the beginning of every vertex group manually (noob), or use the
+With this prefix, your vertex groups don't recognize its parents, sad ik, so to fix this you can either add "DEF-" to the beginning of every vertex group manually (noob), or use the simple renaming addon to add the same "DEF-" prefix to all of your vertex groups at once(hacker).

-4.6.26: Why isn't the "mirror vertex group" function only affecting the vertex group i'm selecting??
+4.6.26: (RANT??
+GLITCH??)
+Why isn't the "mirror vertex group" function only affecting the vertex group i'm selecting??

 MAYBE it's just the rig i'm using, and this shouldn't even be a problem because you set up the mirror weight paint correctly RIGHT???
 But when I duplicate a vertex group and try to mirror it, it also mirrors the vertex group I duplicated it from too which... who told you you could do that hello??
-Easy solution, remember to do "mirror vertex group (topology)" and THEN "mirror verte group" and the original vertex group should be unaffected.
-I'm gonna be so honest I have no idea what this does or why it works bc I accidentally discovered it so yeah
+Easy solution, remember to do "mirror vertex group (topology)" and THEN "mirror vertex group" and the original vertex group should be unaffected.
+I'm gonna be so honest I have no idea what this does or why it works bc I accidentally discovered it but yeah

 4.6.26: automatic secondary action (tails n stuff)